kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/using-devtools@3_sJHKTogkDoCjR518-OL.md

 # Browser DevTools

-Browser Developer Tools (DevTools) are built-in browser features for web development, allowing real-time inspection, editing, and debugging of HTML, CSS, and JavaScript.
-Key features include a DOM inspector, console for JavaScript, network panel, performance profiler, application panel for storage/caches/service workers, source panel for JavaScript debugging, elements panel for CSS editing, and device emulation.
-DevTools are vital for front-end development, optimization, and compatibility testing, offering insights into web app behavior.
+Browser DevTools are built-in development features for inspecting, editing, and debugging HTML, CSS, and JavaScript.
+Include DOM inspector, console, network panel, performance profiler, and device emulation.
+Essential for frontend development, optimization, and testing.

 Visit the following resources to learn more: